Curie: Policy-based Secure Data Exchange: Curie Policy Description Language

-A member using the data-dependent conditionals defines a reference data (\textsf{data_ref}) required for such computation, an algorithm (\textsf{alg_arg}) and a threshold (\textsf{threshold_arg}) that is compared with the output of the computation.
+CPL defines an \textsf{evaluate} keyword for data-dependent conditionals through functions on data.
+Data-dependent conditionals take the following form: \textsf{ \begin{grammar} <conditionals> ::= <var>`='<value> [`,' <conditionals>] \alt `evaluate' `(' <data_ref> `,' <alg_arg> `,' <thshold_arg> `)' [`,' <conditionals>] | `' \end{grammar} } A member that uses the data-dependent conditionals defines a reference data (\textsf{data_ref}) required for a such computation, an algorithm (\textsf{alg_arg}) and a threshold (\textsf{thshold_arg}) that is compared with the output of the computation.
 CPL includes four algorithms for data-dependent conditionals (see Table~\ref{table:policy-functions}).
-To be brief, intersection size measures the size of overlap between two sets; Jaccard index is a statistic measure of similarity between sets; Pearson correlation is a statistical measure of how much two sets are linearly dependent; and Cosine similarity is a measure of similarity between two vectors.
+To be brief, intersection size measures the size of the overlap between two sets; Jaccard index is a statistic measure of similarity between sets; Pearson correlation is a statistical measure of how much two sets are linearly dependent; and Cosine similarity is a measure of similarity between two vectors.
 Each algorithm is based on a different assumption about the underlying reference data.
 However, central to all of them is to privately (without leaking any sensitive data) measure a relation between two members' data to offer an effective data exchange.
 We note that these algorithms are found to be effective in capturing input relations in datasets~\cite{freudiger2015controlled, garrido2016shall}.

 Data-dependent conditionals are implemented through private protocols (as defined in Table~\ref{table:policy-functions}).
 These protocols are implemented with the cryptographic tools of garbled circuits and private functions.
 Protocols preserve the confidentiality of data.
 That is, each member gets the output indicated in Table~\ref{table:policy-functions} without revealing their sensitive data in plain text.
-After private protocol terminates, a member compares the output of the algorithm with a threshold value set by the requester.
-If the output is below the threshold value, the conditional is set true.
+After the private protocol terminates, the output of the algorithm is compared with a threshold value set by the requester.
+If the output is below the threshold value, the conditional is evaluated to true.
+Turning to above example \textsf{M$_3$} joins the consortium. \textsf{M$_1$} and \textsf{M$_2$} extend their local policies for \textsf{M$_3$}: